joelmontuya/dip-devops-2025-project/README.md

-# Diploma in Devops - Summber 2025
+# Diploma in Devops - Summer 2025
 ### Submitted by: Joel Albert Montuya